President Trump Signs Executive Order To Abandon Obama’s Signature Policy On Keystone XL and Dakota Pipelines

-U.S. President Donald Trump signed two orders on Tuesday to continue with the construction of the Keystone XL and Dakota Access pipelines, a move that clearly reverses some of the prominent policy achievements of the Obama administration in expanding energy infrastructure.
+U.S. President Donald Trump signed two Executive Orders on Tuesday to continue with the construction of the Keystone XL and Dakota Access pipelines; a move that clearly reverses some of the prominent policy achievements of the Obama administration to promote his environmental agenda.

 One of the key selling points that Trump put forward during his campaign was to increase domestic energy production.
 In addition to this, Donald Trump never hid his preference for the completion of the $3.8 billion Dakota Pipeline in spite of the position of the environmentalists.

-Environmental activists campaigned against the policy for more seven years before Obama’s administration penned an end to it in late 2015 in light of U.S. efforts to reach a global climate change deal.
+Environmental activists campaigned against the policy for more than seven years before Obama’s administration penned an end to it in late 2015 in light of U.S. efforts to reach a global climate change deal.
 The environmentalists’ concern was the routing of the multi-billion dollar pipeline underneath a lake near the Standing Sioux reservation.
 They argued that the modalities of a project of that nature would threaten water sources for the Native American Standing Sioux Tribe and native American sites.

 Interestingly, Trump doesn’t share such concerns going by his recent action on the matter.